paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

   (A) create lethal effects in warheads in kinetic weapons components and systems; or

   (B) increase propellant performance in a weapon propulsion system as related to lethal effects, range, or speed.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (c)(1)(D).
+Pub.
+L. 119–60 added subpar.
+(D).

+2024—Subsec. (d).
+Pub.
+L. 118–159 amended subsec. (d) generally.
+Prior to amendment, text read as follows: “The Secretary of Defense shall ensure that the Office is budgeted for and funded in a manner sufficient to ensure the Office has the staff and other resources necessary to effectively carry out the responsibilities specified in subsection (c).”

 <a id="section-149"></a>